shamasshahid/Flicker/README.md

 ## Note

-Please put a valid key in FlickrApp.
+Please put a valid key in FlickrApp.xcconfig.

 I have ignored Flickr's request to annotate the contributions.
 I hope that's not within the scope of the app.